ayotycoon/ayo-assessment-one/README.md

 # HOW TO USE:
-Make a POST request to the url with the body contain 'serverType' and 'virtualMachines' property. serverType is an object contain the CPU, RAM AND HDD virtualMachines is an array of object, containing the virtual machine CPU, RAM AND HDD
+Make a POST request to the url with the body contain 'serverType' and 'virtualMachines' property. serverType is an object contain the CPU, RAM AND HDD virtualMachines is an array of object, containing the virtual machine CPU, RAM AND HDD.
+Check the example section \
+\
+  to run locally, pull from the repo and run `npm install`, then use your prefered environment in the local commands section.
 # Local Commands
 -docker \
 build docker image ``` npm run docker:build ``` \